Visit West Space

 Access

-West Space is wheelchair accessible via the lift in the Perry Street Building.
-View the Collingwood Yards Access Map for entries, lifts, toilets and parking.
+West Space is wheelchair accessible and located near an accessible all gender bathroom.
+View the Access Map for entries, lifts, toilets and parking.

-A member of our team will greet you when you visit.
-Captioning, transcripts and audio descriptions accompany our exhibitions where possible.
-Auslan is provided at select events, and can be arranged by request.
+Captioning, transcripts and audio descriptions accompany exhibitions where possible.
+Auslan is provided at select events and can be arranged by request.
+Assistance and companion animals are always welcome.

 Tours and Groups

-Contact us (info@westspace.org.au) to discuss access options, book a group visit or personalised tour, or to arrange a visit outside our open hours.
+Contact us (info@westspace.org.au) to book a group visit, a personalised tour, or arrange a visit outside our open hours.
+Please provide at least one week's notice if possible.

-Alyssa Powell-Ascura, West Space Window, 2025.
+West Space balcony, with our door in view.
+Here, artist Alyssa Powell-Ascura is in conversation about her West Space Window, 2025.
 Photography by Janelle Low.